 Measurements of samples of commercial catches of salmon at Greenland during the 1963, 1964 and 1965 seasons showed a pronounced mode at around 65 cm (fork length).
 The catches taken by Scottish workers during the 1965 tagging experiments at Greenland were similar, with a mean length of 65 cm.
 Though length sampling could not cover the whole season, nor all the fishing area, the data on the composition of the total catches by broad weight categories confirmed that most of the catches were fish of almost the same size, mainly 3 to 5 kg.
-The exception was the fishery in the northern part of ICNAF Div.
-1B, which in the later part of the 1965 season caught larger fish, many over 5 kg and some over 9 kg.
+The exception the later part of the 1965 season caught larger fish, many over 5 kg and some over 9 kg.
 This average size (say 65 cm, or 3-5 kg) should be compared with the size that would be achieved by the same group of fish if they had survived to reach home waters; this cannot be known precisely because of the uncertainty about which home waters are concerned.
-A more reliable comparison has been made between the size of fish tagged as smolts in the Miramichi River in Canada when caught at Greenland, and the size of large fish when returning to the same river.
-The average length of the 14 tagged Miramichi fish caught at Greenland was 65.9 cm (total length, i.e., about 62 cm fork length), while the length of returning two-sea-winter fish from the same smolt classes was 74.2 cm.
-The relation between length and weight ("condition factor") at Greenland and Canada is very nearly the same.
-Thus, assuming that the average size on return to the home area as two-sea-year fish is the same for fish which have been to Greenland as for all two-sea-year fish of the same smolt class, then the increase in weight is given by the ratio of the cube of the lengths, i.e., 1: 1.46.
+A more reliable comparison has been made between the size of fish tagged as smolts in the Miramichi River in Canada when caught at Greenland, and the size length of the 14 tagged Miramichi fish caught at Greenland was 65.9 cm (total length, i.e., about 62 cm fork length), while the length of returning two-sca-winter fish from the same